PPS 2017 Most Endangered Properties List

 Years on MEP: 2016

-By 1859, the company had 200 employees and made 50 different kinds of stoves and furnaces.
+By 1859, the company had 200 employees and manufactured 50 different kinds of stoves and furnaces.
 The company eventually acquired the competing Spicer Stove Company, making Barstow the only stove foundry in Providence, and the largest in New England.
 The complex included two molding rooms, a flask storage building, a room for stoves, storage areas for up to 5000 stoves, and pattern storage.